MouraJr/MouraJr/README.md

 - 👀 I’m interested in Web Development and Cybersecurity
 - 🌱 I’m currently learning Python, JavaScript, and frameworks for these languages
 - 💞️ I’m looking to collaborate on anyhting I can.
-- 📫 How to reach on Twitter me @MouraWebDev
+- 📫 Reach on Twitter me @MouraWebDev or LinkedIn linkedin.com/in/geraldomourawebdev